nadia-polikarpova/cyclegg/README.md

 ### TODO

 - prop_61: why cannot prove with List Nat?
-- Optimize lemma generation so that we can run it with all RHSs and keep scrutinees
 - Make partial applications without $ work
 - Detect vacuous goals from condition splitting
+- Can all goals share the same e-graph?
 - Logging: how to print out which lemma we are applying?
 - Implement fancier termination checking
 - Try abducing lemmas by finding "almost matches" for current lemmas, and trying to prove that they are equivalent